Extending compact Hamiltonian $\mathbb{S}^1$-spaces to integrable systems with mild degeneracies in dimension four: All Hamiltonian S1 -spaces can be extended to hypersemitoric systems

 \textbf{Stage 2:} \emph{Producing the focus-focus points.} After achieving the same minimal and maximal components for $\Gamma'$ and $\Gamma$ in the previous stage, as in Stage 2 of Lemma~\ref{lem:stages}, we now want to adjust the remaining connected components, i.e., the components of $\Gamma\setminus \Gamma'$.
 Notice that any minimal Karshon graph with at least one fat vertex has exactly two components, since otherwise the additional component would have to be an isolated fixed point with weights $+1$ and $-1$ which could be removed by a blowdown of type~\ref{case:blowup-surface}.
 Thus, the set of non-extremal connected components of $\Gamma$ is exactly the same as the set of connected components of $\Gamma\setminus\Gamma'$.

 Let $l\in\Z$ be the number of connected components of $\Gamma\setminus \Gamma'$.
 Each component of $\Gamma$ which does not contain a vertex with the maximal or minimal possible $J$-value (i.e.~each element of $\Gamma\setminus\Gamma'$) is called an \emph{island}.
-The aim of this stage is to perform blowups on the fixed surface(s) of $(M',\om',F')$ to produce one focus-focus point corresponding to each island\footnote{The technqiue of using semitoric blowups to produce focus-focus points in this way will also be used in the upcoming Hohloch \& Sabatini \& Sepe \& Symington~\cite{HSSS2}, first announced at Poisson 2014 by Daniele Sepe.}.
+The aim of this stage is to perform blowups on the fixed surface(s) of $(M',\om',F')$, that is, to perform wall chops on the vertical walls of the polygon of $(M',\om',F')$, to produce one focus-focus point corresponding to each island\footnote{semitoric blowups will also be used to produce focus-focus points in this way will also be used in the upcoming Hohloch \& Sabatini \& Sepe \& Symington~\cite{HSSS2}, first announced at Poisson 2014 by Daniele Sepe.}.
 In the next stage, we will then perform a sequence of blowups on those focus-focus points to produce the missing components.
 But first we have to work backwards to determine the $J$-value that these focus-focus points should have.

 Note that any minimal model which has at least one fixed surface does not have any islands.
 Thus, by performing a sequence of blowdowns on $\Gamma$, each island of $\Gamma$ can be reduced to a single isolated vertex and eventually removed.
 For each island, perform as many blowdowns as necessary until it is an isolated vertex and denote the resulting graph by $\Gamma''$.